Daijianghao/Luogu-Practice-Spider/README.en-Hans.md

 #### Three. `detail.txt`

-Write the text which is the problem id and title of a line.
+Output the text which is the problem id and title of a line.

 ```
 [P1001 A+B Problem],